top of page

 An “alt steady” status on the altimeter screen shows that the measured altitude is not currently changing.
 If the measured altitude does change, the status will show the calculated rate of altitude change instead.
 The altitude and altitude status is calculated with every new pressure sample obtained from the device.
 The sample rate on the iPhone is about one per second.
 On the Watch, it is about onc per every three seconds.
 Note that altitude changes will only only be registered once the altitude has changed by the amount specified by “Climb sensitivity” in options.
 The “Climb sensitivity” setting lets you ignore very small altitude changes (for example, raising your arm with your Watch on) and also to filter out wind-induced pressure fluctuations that can otherwise be interpreted as altitude changes.

-What does it mean when I see Watch or iPhone as the source for altitude readings?
+What does it mean when I see "Watch" or "iPhone" as the source for altitude readings on the Watch's altimeter screen?

 Both the iPhone and Watch have air pressure sensors that the app uses to calculate altitude.
 If your iPhone is running in the background (for example, with Live Activities enabled), it will share its altitude calculations with the Watch, and the Watch will display the altitude values that your iPhone is calculating.
 If the Watch is using its own air pressure sensor to calculate altitude readings, it will indicate that the source of the readings is the Watch.
 Note that GPS is only used to obtain an initial reference altitude, and it not used otherwise.
 Using GPS continuously to track altitude would drain your battery very quickly, and the app uses you device’s air pressure sensor instead which is extremely battery-friendly and is also more accuse which is why even the most modern aircraft use air pressure - not GPS - to calculate altitude.
 The air pressure sensor in your iPhone and Watch can measure altitude differences of just a few centimeters - well beyond what can be obtained with GPS.